-This vegan spin on a classic Mexican red rice recipe has become a favorite in my home.
-It’s one of the most popular recipes ever published by our friends at Plant Based on a Budget, and for good reason!
-It’s easy to make using simple everyday ingredients, plus it’s fast, budget-friendly, super-delicious, filling, and cruelty free!
+This vegan spin on a classic Mexican rice recipe has become a favorite here at World of Vegan.
+It’s a family recipe that was passed on to Michelle by her dear friend Toni Okamoto, founder of Plant Based on a Budget.
+It’s one of the most popular recipes she’s ever published and for good reason!
+It’s easy to make using simple everyday ingredients, plus it’s fast, budget-friendly, fantastically filling, and cruelty free!

-It’s as simple as that!
-You’re going to love this easy and affordable one-pan rice dish.
+Not only is this vegan Spanish rice recipe easy and super-delicious, you’ll love how affordable this one-pan rice dish is for your weekly budget.
 This entire dish (which has several generous servings) can be made for about $2, especially if you shop in bulk.
-Many thanks to Toni Okamoto from Vegan Outreach for sharing this veganized family recipe!
+Many thanks to Toni for sharing this veganized family recipe!

 Rice is so handy to have around and goes wonderfully with virtually any dish.
 This vegan Spanish rice is also a really versatile recipe and can be altered to your particular appetite.
 If you don’t love onions or garlic, you can leave it out and add other spices that spark your interest.
 Here are other ways to mix things up:

 For those who love a little (or a lot!) of spiciness in their food, consider adding a kick of cayenne pepper, some chopped chili peppers, or a hint of hot sauce to the finished recipe.
 A sassy, hot salsa mixed in at the end would also do the trick.

 Have you ever tried making rice balls with leftover rice?
 It’s super fun to make and to eat.
 Just take 2 cups of leftover rice from the fridge, add extra spices if you wish, ½ cup of flour, ½ cup of bread crumbs, 1 tablespoon of water (or veggie broth), and roll into balls.
 Bake at 350 degrees for 20-25 minutes until crispy.